chen0495/Solving-the-problem-of-01-Knapsack-based-on-Whale-Algorithm/README.md

 # Solving-the-problem-of-01-knapsack-based-on-whale-algorithm
-# It is not perfect！！！
+# It is not perfect
+# It does not produce an optimal solution

 #2019-06-27更新